 Environmental & Energy Law Concentration

-- Mentorship opportunities with environmental and energy law lawyers, hydrogeologists, geologists, and urban planners
+- Mentorships with environmental and energy law lawyers, hydrogeologists, geologists, and urban planners

 - Opportunities to work on cutting-edge environmental and energy law policy issues with nonprofit organizations and governmental entities

-- Opportunities for networking and career advancement with alumni worldwide
+- Networking and career advancement opportunities with alumni worldwide

-Required concentration courses are environmental law; administrative law; energy law (class of 2016 and thereafter); a capstone course or clinic in environmental or energy law; and two additional courses in the fields, including such areas as natural resources law, renewable energy law, environmental justice, land use, or water law.
+- Required courses: environmental law, administrative law, energy law, a capstone course or clinic in environmental or energy law, and two additional courses in the fields, including such areas as natural resources law, renewable energy law, environmental justice, land use, or water law.

-Students may participate in the Law School's Environmental Law Moot Court team and write law review articles on environmental and energy law-related topics for a wide variety of student and peer-review journals, including the Minnesota Law Review; Minnesota Journal of Law, Science, & Technology; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice.
+- Opportunities to write law review articles for student and peer-review journals, including the Minnesota Law Review; Minnesota Journal of Law, Science, & Technology; Minnesota Journal of International Law; and Law and Inequality: A Journal of Theory and Practice

-The Environmental and Energy Law Society (EELS) offers programming designed to supplement the Law School's curriculum by applying lessons learned in the classroom to a variety of practice areas in environmental and energy law.
-EELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community.
+The Environmental and Energy Law Society (EELS): EELS invites practicing lawyers to speak to students and provides opportunities for interaction and service projects in the community that build practice skills.